thillRobot/seam_detection/README.md

 Predator comes from the Photogrammetry and Remote Sensing Lab: https://github.com/prs-eth

+#### Config Files

+All the file names and parameters for each primary node are defined in a config file <node-nmae>.yaml saved in `config/`.
+Pass the name of config when using a node as shown below.
+The default config file sharing the node name will now be used if no config is specified.

+**Note:** the way config files are has been improved to streamline the process and generalize across methods, see `filter_cloud.yaml` and `register_clouds.yaml` for updated examples.
+The launch arg has been renamed from `scene` to `config`, and the default config shares the node name.
+The older configs and docs are slowly being updated with the changes.
+Many of the old scene configs can be found in `config/scenes`.

 ### running in Docker

+! this section needs to be updated/tested for the recent changes in config files names and args !

 It is possible to stand up the entire application in a single line using docker and docker compose.
 This is not required.